 intro music and effects

 Dan Clark: New safety data sheet rules are in place from OSHA.
-Many people are throughly confused or frustrated with these SDS changes, initiated June 1st, 2015.
+Many people are thoroughly confused or frustrated with these SDS changes, initiated June 1st, 2015.
 Explaining part of this new Hazard Communication Standard, two OSHA experts answer 5 Safety Data Sheet questions next.

 Hello, I’m Dan Clark of The Safety Brief, tackling health and safety hazards in today’s demanding industrial and construction worksites, a service of Creative Safety Supply.